skip to main content

 • Participating in the monthly Learning Environment Enrichment Committee meetings

-• Working collaboratively with the School of Medicine Faculty Ombuds to address learning environment concerns
+• Working collaboratively with the College of Medicine Faculty Ombuds to address learning environment concerns

-• Being familiar with the School of Medicine and Texas A&M policies (such as Title IX) and procedures
+• Being familiar with the College of Medicine and Texas A&M policies (such as Title IX) and procedures

-The School of Medicine Faculty and Staff Ombuds are guided and informed by the Code of Ethics and Standards of Practice of the International Ombuds Association.
+The College of Medicine Faculty and Staff Ombuds are guided and informed by the Code of Ethics and Standards of Practice of the International Ombuds Association.

 Erin Herbrich, Staff Ombuds